 The trio got together to film a series of Old Navy commercials for the holiday season.
 Though Johnny Galecki wasn’t there, two previous Rustys—Anthony Michael Hall and Jason Lively—were.
 As was Dana Barron.

 In a 2012 interview, The Sydney Morning Herald asked Johnny Galecki whether he had kept in touch with Chevy Chase since the film.
 He admitted that “the only time I’ve seen him since that movie, which was 21 years ago I think, is when he presented us with our People’s Choice Award, so that was really neat.
 If you’re going to run into Chevy again it may as well be as he’s giving you an award.”

 Chase and D’Angelo may have had their own ideas, but the studio moved ahead with that whole “one with grandchildren” thing.
-Written and directed by John Francis Daley (Sam from Freaks and Geeks) and Jonathan M. Goldstein (who wrote Horrible Bosses), Vacation featured a grown-up Rusty (played by Ed Helms) taking his own family on a road trip.
+Written and directed by John Francis Daley (Sam from Freaks and Geeks) and Jonathan M. Goldstein (who wrote Horrible Bosses), Vacation featured a grown-up Rusty (played by The Office's Ed Helms) taking his own family on a road trip.